arsalanahmad123/arsalanahmad123/README.md

 ## 🌟 About Me

-I'm a passionate Full Stack Developer with a keen interest in modern web technologies and a hobby of reading history books and novels.
-My goal is to create helpful and user-friendly applications while continuously learning and growing in the tech world.
+I'm a passionate Full Stack Developer with a keen interest in modern web technologies and a hobby of reading history books.
+My goal is to create helpful,optimal and user-friendly applications while continuously learning and growing in the tech world.

 ![Profile Picture](https://via.placeholder.com/150) <!-- Replace with your own profile picture URL -->